CELEBRATE GREAT FOOD &

 FROM OUR FAMILY

-Mr. An’s Restaurants all started in Tucson, Arizona, and we couldn’t be more greatful to the amazing community here.
+Mr. An’s Restaurants all started in Tucson, Arizona, and we couldn’t be more grateful to the amazing community here.
 This business was started by Mr. An, and is still run by him and our family to this day.
-We believe in giving back to the community that has given so much to us, and have annual charitable events to help others in need, as well as discounts for the students, military, and first responders that make up a such a large and important part of our customers.
+We believe in giving back to the community that has given so much to us and have annual charitable events to help others in need.
 We are also big fans of all our local sports teams (BEAR DOWN!) and love having them over whenever we can.

 BEGINNINGS IN TUCSON